search icon

 Estimates taxes are exactly what they sound like: using last year’s return and the worksheet found in Form 1040-ES, you pay approximately one-quarter of what you expect to owe the IRS at the end of the current year.
 If you overpay, then you’ll get a refund when you file your return in April, but if you underpay, then be prepared to fork out extra cash come spring.

 And most importantly: Make sure that you pay your quarterly taxes promptly.
 If you report late, the IRS will penalize you at the end of the next quarter, and the penalties can add up quickly.
+Timely estimated payments can prevent unexpected tax bills.

-Filing Your Annual Business Tax Return
+Filing Your Annual Business Taxes

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Tax Information and Resources